secretstartups/handbook/job-families/engineering/security-compliance/index.html.md

 #### Senior Manager, Security Compliance Responsibilities
 * The same responsibilities of a Security Compliance Manager, plus the below:
+* Hold regular 1:1s with team managers and skip-level 1:1s with all members of their team
+* Plan and execute long term strategies that benefit your team and align with strategic objectives
-* Independently manage new security certification lifecycle, from planning to obtainment
+* Identify and independently manage new security certification lifecycle, from planning to maintenance
-* Partner with the product organization to dogfood and drive GitLab compliance features
+* Partner with the product organization to dogfood and drive GitLab compliance features internally
 * Create and deploy innovative and effective strategies for continuous control auditing and monitoring
 * Maintain reliable, up-to-date, information regarding security compliance changes and trends
-* Execute strategic vision for GRC application
-* Draft and successfully execute on quarterly OKRs
+* Draft and successfully execute on multiple quarterly OKRs

 #### Senior Manager, Security Compliance Requirements
 * At least 6 years prior experience managing security compliance teams